catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-persistent-storage.md

     dataSource: {}
 ```

-Although conditions and values file variables are extensively used in this exaple, the persistent volume claims are defined.

 :::tip
+If no storage class is defined, the default on the Kubernetes cluster will be used.
+:::

+## Extending storage capacity

 If you feel the need to increase the storage capacity for a dependency of your application, you can do so by supplying the appropriate configuration through helm chart variable(s), or custome values file(s).
-:::